-In the longer term, pain medication is often less helpful.
+After the first few weeks, pain medication is often less helpful.

 Chronic pain (pain that lasts months or more) is very different from acute pain.
-It usually arises from changes in pain processing in the brain, rather than relating directly to tissue damage.
-A lot of people with 'scan-negative' cauda equina syndrome will have chronic back pain and may be on medications for it.
+It's called Chronic Nociplastic Pain and usually arises from changes in pain processing in the brain, rather than relating directly to tissue damage.
+A lot of people with functional cauda equina syndrome will have chronic back pain and may be on medications for it.
 Chronic pain often does not respond to medication, especially opioids, but can be treated using other ways such as pain management strategies and rehabilitation.

-Research shows that after 12 weeks, opioids are no more effective than a placebo in treating persistent pain.
-Long-term opioid use can reduce quality of life and actually cause more pain Managing bladder and bowel symptoms Many people with 'scan-negative' cauda equina symptoms will have a catheter inserted to allow them to pass urine when their symptoms first start.
-It is important to re-train the bladder as soon as possible so the catheter will only be a short-term measure.
-Sometimes a type of catheter called a "flip-flow" which helps the person become aware of their bladder is the first step before the catheter is removed.
+Research shows that after 12 weeks, opioids like cocodamol or morphine are no more effective than placebo at treating persistent chronic pain

+Managing bladder and bowel symptoms

+Many people with functional cauda equina symptoms will have a catheter inserted to allow them to pass urine when their symptoms first start.

+But it is important to re-train the bladder as soon as possible, so the catheter will only be a short-term measure.
+Sometimes, a type of catheter called a "flip-flow", which helps the person become aware of their bladder, is the first step before the catheter is removed.
 Sometimes laxatives are helpful to make it easy to open your bowels.
-Usually these can be stopped as time goes on.
+Usually, these can be stopped as time goes on.
 Nurses or sometimes continence advisers will be able to help with this.

-Taking a rehabilitation approach to recovery 1.
-Keep moving Understandably, some people with 'scan-negative' cauda equina syndrome are frightened to move about or walk in case they make their symptoms worse.
+Taking a rehabilitation approach to recovery

+1. Keep moving

+Understandably, some people with functional cauda equina syndrome are frightened to move about or walk in case they make their symptoms worse.
 At the beginning, it may be impossible to walk until your pain is under control, but it's important to get up and about as soon as you can.

 It is better to avoid using sticks and walking aids wherever possible, as these tend to activate abnormal patterns of movement in the brain.

-It is vital to get moving as soon as possible to "re-train" your brain in normal movement patterns Gradually build up your levels of activity People living with persistent physical symptoms sometimes get into a "boom and bust" pattern.
+It is vital to get moving as soon as possible to "retrain" your brain in normal movement patterns

+Gradually build up your levels of activity

+People living with persistent physical symptoms sometimes get into a "boom and bust" pattern.
 This is where they push themselves so hard on good days that they then feel much worse for several days afterwards.

 It is better to try to even out your activity by doing a bit less on good days but a bit more on bad days.
-Once you have achieved this you can gradually start to build up your levels of activity.
+Once you have achieved this, you can gradually start to build up your levels of activity.

 Most people have good and bad days, and you may even have days when you feel you are "back to square one".
 Although this can be demoralising, it doesn't mean you can't continue to recover.

-Although too much activity can make symptoms worse, this doesn't mean you are causing damage as long as you take it slowly 'Scan-Negative' Cauda Equina Syndrome
+Although too much activity can make symptoms worse, this doesn't mean you are causing damage as long as you take it slowly

+Functional Cauda Equina Syndrome